FrsLry/FrsLry.github.io/_pages/about.md

   - /about.html
 ---

-I am graduated from the [Msc Marine Sciences](http://sciencesdelamer.sorbonne-universite.fr/) of Sorbonne University where I focused mainly on statistical modeling of community dynamic (see the [Projects](https://frslry.github.io/projects/) tab to see my Master thesis project).
+I am graduated from the [Msc Marine Sciences](http://sciencesdelamer.sorbonne-universite.fr/) of Sorbonne University where I focused mainly on statistical modeling of community dynamic.

 I started my PhD in macroecology in October 2020 at the Czech University of Life Sciences in Prague, at the [Dept. of Spatial Sciences](https://www.fzp.czu.cz/en/r-9407-departments/r-9471-departments/r-9649-department-of-spatial-sciences) under [Petr Keil](https://petrkeil.github.io/website/) supervision.